Aurora-zy00/AS-KGs/Automatic-KG-Expansion/README.md

    ```

 3. **Vocabulary Files**:
+   - `Data processing` Refer to our published article
+   - `Data annotation` Annotate according to the annotation format recommended by DeepKE

+4. **Vocabulary Files**:
    - `vocab.pkl` files are generated during the training process
    - `relation.csv` should contain your domain-specific relation types